tmKcode/elevator-scheduling-simulator/README.md

 The project consists of 5 subpackages:
 * _door_, _floor_ - for visual purposes
 * _elevator_ - implements movement of elevator cabs and visuals of elevator shafts
-* _dispatcher_ - implements floor calls dispatcher
+* _dispatcher_ - implements the floor calls dispatcher
 * _system_ - implements connections between elements of the problem

-and _Simulation_ class in main package, which implements I/O connection betweeen the system and the user.
+and _Simulation_ class in the main package, which implements an I/O connection between the system and the user.